 The domain that I will be addressing is child welfare and the call for abolition.
-A growing body of researchers advocate for the abolition of the child welfare system.
-However, the majority of foster youth do not see this as a solution.
+A growing number of U.S. scholars and policy analysts are advocating for the abolition of the child welfare system.
+However, most foster youth do not see this as a solution.
 In fact, the argument for abolition is perceived as coming from people who lack an understanding of being in foster care and experiencing a dysfunctional environment with their family.
 The abolition argument is that the child welfare system causes harm and separation to Black, Indigenous, and Latino families.
-As someone who reported my own abuse, I should not be shamed for doing so...
+As an unaccompanied minor from El Salvador and descendent of the Pueblo Pipil - and someone who reported my own abuse, I should not be shamed for doing so.

 These arguments ignore the reality that racism and discrimination are present, not only within the Child Welfare system but also in nonprofits, family homes, and other agencies.
 These biases are deeply embedded across various institutions, contributing to the systemic challenges faced by marginalized communities, particularly Black, Indigenous, and Latinx families.
 Addressing the issues in Child Welfare without acknowledging the broader context of racism and discrimination fails to fully capture the bigger picture of the problem.
 Furthermore, these researchers lack contribution to meaningful solutions on child abuse and neglect.
 There are gaps in ideas and research that explore how to address child abuse and neglect in a post-abolition context.
 Without concrete strategies, the discourse remains incomplete, leaving unanswered questions about how to protect children from abusive homes.